alarm-redist/fifty-states/analyses/MO_cd_2020/doc_MO_cd_2020.md

 No manual pre-processing decisions were necessary.

 ## Simulation Notes
-We sample 5,000 districting plans for Missouri.
+We sample 6,000 districting plans for Missouri and subset to 5,000 which contain at least one majority minority district.
 We use a standard algorithmic county constraint.
 No special techniques were needed to produce the sample.